msambol/dsa/README.md

 ### Languages

 Subtitles are posted in the languages below.
-If I missed yours, send me a note and I'll add it.
+If I missed yours, send me a note.

 * Chinese
 * Czech